CMPablos/wikimedia-pageviews-analysis/README.md

 # Introduction
 This project demonstrates a data engineering pipeline that ingests Wikimedia Pageviews data, parses it into a table, and stores it in Parquet format for efficient querying.
-We then perform analysis on the top page views per language and a trend analysis of those top pages over the last 24 hours.
+Analysis is then performed on the top page views per language and a trend analysis of those top pages over the last 24 hours.
 The workflow runs hourly, orchestrated by Kestra, with storage and transformations managed in BigQuery.
 The infrastructure for cloud resources is provisioned using Terraform, and both Kestra and Postgres are containerized using Docker Compose.

 ## Key components
 ### Kestra: